 What is a deductible?

 There are a lot of factors to consider when it comes to your home and auto insurance.
 Sometimes it can feel like a balancing act between making sure you have the right coverage (which is super important) and trying to get the lowest price.
 You don’t necessarily have to give up one for the other; deductibles can help turn this tug-of-war into a win-win situation.
 But what are deductibles?
-We’ll let our expert and licensed Insurance Advisor, Lorien, take it from here to explain what deductibles mean for both your home and auto policies.
+We’ll let our expert and licensed Insurance Agent, Lorien, take it from here to explain what deductibles mean for both your home and auto policies.
 It’s simpler than you might think.

 What is a deductible?